WPTQ: History

+In October 2024, it was announced that Commonwealth Broadcasting and Seven Mountains Media agreed to a station swap of several stations in the Bowling Green, and Glasgow, Kentucky area (including this station, W240CP, WOVO, and WWKU).

+On March 20, 2025, WPTQ rebranded as "105.3 The Goat".

 HD digital radio

 The station's HD Digital radio signal is multiplexed in the following manner.

 HD radio subchannel history

-This station began broadcasting on February 17, 2014 as a new active rock station, branded as 98.3 The Edge.
+This station began broadcasting on February 17, 2014, as a new active rock station, branded as 98.3 The Edge.
 The launch of WPTQ-HD2 made WPTQ the first radio station in the Bowling Green radio market to multi-cast their HD radio signal.
 The subchannel is simulcast over an analog low-powered FM translator W252CV to make the HD radio subchannel available to those who do not own an HD Radio set.
 The effective radiated power of the translator is limited to 250 watts in order to avoid interference with WQXE in nearby Elizabethtown, Kentucky, which is also run at 98.3 Megahertz.

 Since February 2016, the programming of W252CV has also been simulcast at 100.1 Megahertz, on translator W261BD.
 That translator previously simulcast WKLX's signal.
 Later that year, the station also began to simulcast over translator W251BT in Glasgow over 98.1 Megahertz.